reetu95/cfd-ml-surrogate-heatsink/README.md

 # CFD-ML Surrogate for Heat Sink Thermal Prediction

-> **Neural network surrogate model that replaces a 15-minute CFD simulation with a 40-millisecond inference — a 22,000× speedup for heat sink thermal design.**
+> **Neural network surrogate model that replaces a 15-minute CFD simulation with a 40-millisecond inference,a 22,000× speedup for heat sink thermal design.**

-Companion code for:
+Paper:
 **"Machine Learning Applied for Instant Predictions of Spatial Temperature Variations in Heat Sinks for Computer Chip Cooling"**
 A. Jha, R. Thimmaiah, I. Perez-Raya — Rochester Institute of Technology *Accepted to the ASME 2026 Fluids Engineering Division Summer Meeting (FEDSM2026-184041), Bellevue, WA, July 2026.*